TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ::::

-This example hopefully suffices to convince you that every linear $n$th order difference equation can be put into the form of a discrete dynamical system.
+This example hopefully suffices to convince you that every linear $n$-th order difference equation can be put into the form of a discrete dynamical system.

 Let us consider the probably most famous linear difference equation, by the way also a population model (something to do with rabbits; the search term "Fibonacci rabbits" will generate a long list of explanations).